ADS Journal - Submitting Articles

 • Use 12pt font, with adequate margins and double line spacing.
 Use consistently formatted headings and sub-headings throughout.

-• Ensure manuscript is anonymised for blind peer review stage (no author names, affiliations, or other identifying information, including citations).
+• De-identified manuscript: ensure one manuscript is de-identified for blind peer review stage (no author names, affiliations, or other identifying information, including citations).

-• If accepted for final submission, pelase supply a digital file of the full text accompanied by an abstract (100-150 words max), biography of author[s] (5 lines or 50 words max) and a list of up to five key words.
+• Identified manuscript: must include an abstract (100-150 words max), biography of author[s] (5 lines or 50 words max) and a list of up to five key words.

 • Article titles should reflect as closely as possible the topic.
 In your title, please try to include the appropriate key words that a researcher might use to find your article in a database.